A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Approaches for particle-field interactions

+Eq. (\ref{eq:Vlasov}) describes the propagation of a distribution function in position and momentum space, the interesting part is the interplay between the change of momenta by the external force $\bvec F$ and the propagation of particles by their velocity $\bvec p/E$.
+The external force $\bvec F$ can be given by an external potential and/or a mean-field interaction with the surrounding particles.

+A possible way to couple a field $\phi$ with a particle distribution function $f(\bvec{x},\bvec{p},t)$ is to employ a Yukawa interaction \cite{raey}.
+Particles are accelerated by the gradients of the fields

-Such a mean-field coupling cannot thermalize the system as it leads to reversible dynmamics, but can thermalize when employing interactions by higher-order loops \cite{Berges2001369, PhysRevD.55.6471} or by coupling the mean-field to particles with collision kernels.
-However, such a coupling would still thermalize only on large time scales.
-Additionally, the interactions within the Vlasov equations are very soft and do not include inelastic processes like particle production and annihilation.
-Nevertheless these processes can play an important role in various models.
-The linear $\sigma$-model for example shows a shift in thermodynamic properties without particle number changing processes, and in dynamical calculations the chiral phase transition is lost if the field can not dissipate energy by particle production upon a temperature change \cite{WespPhDThesis}.
+corresponding to a mean field mean field coupling which cannot thermalize the system as it leads to reversible dynamics.
+By employing interactions with higher-order loops \cite{Berges2001369, PhysRevD.55.6471} or by coupling the mean field to particles with collision kernels, thermalization can be recovered but on large time scales.
+Additionally, the interactions within the Vlasov equation are very soft and do not include inelastic processes like particle production and annihilation.
+Nevertheless these processes can play an important role in some applications.
+The linear $\sigma$-model, for example, shows a shift in thermodynamic properties when particle-number changing processes are neglected, and in dynamical calculations the chiral phase transition is lost if the field can not dissipate energy by particle production and annihilation upon a temperature change \cite{WespPhDThesis}.